saeedalam/Rust-Universe/Chapter-4-Basic-Syntax-and-Data-Types.md

 ## Type Inference and Explicit Typing

-Rust has a strong, static type system, but it can often infer types:
+Rust has a strong, static type system, but it can often infer types without explicit annotations.

 ```rust
 fn main() {